4000, Eligibility and Fees

 This section provides policy requirements for eligibility determinations, client fees, and continuity of client services.

-Grantees must develop a policy indicating how staff will determine PHC program client eligibility.
+Grantees must develop a policy showing how staff determine PHC program client eligibility.
 The policy must outline the grantee’s procedures for determining program eligibility and who is responsible for eligibility screening.

-Grantees must perform an eligibility screening assessment on all clients who present for services using the most recent version of Form 3029, Application for Program Benefits.
+Grantees must use the most recent version of Form 3029, Application for Program Benefits (PDF), when screening applicants for program eligibility.

-An alternate eligibility tool created by the grantee may be used in place of Form 3029 with prior written approval by the PHC program.
-To apply for approval, the grantee must contact program staff via email to request an Alternate Eligibility Screening Tool Request form.
-Once completed, grantees will send the request form and a copy of their proposed alternate screening tool to the program mailbox at primaryhealthcare@hhs.texas.gov.
+An alternate eligibility screening tool created by the grantee may be used in place of Form 3029 with prior written approval by the PHC program.
+To apply for approval, the grantee must contact program staff by email to request an Alternate Eligibility Screening Tool Request form.
+Grantees will send the request form and a copy of their proposed alternate screening tool to the program mailbox at primaryhealthcare@hhs.texas.gov once completed.
 The tool must contain, at minimum, all required elements of the Form 3029.

-Once a grantee obtains approval for the use of an alternate eligibility screening tool, the following requirements will apply:
+Once a grantee gets approval for the use of an alternate eligibility screening tool, the following requirements will apply:

 • Grantees must request approval from the PHC program for any revisions to their eligibility screening tool and include a copy of the revised tool.